carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 select $\gamma = 0.5$.
 For more information, the reader is referred to [@zohdi-course-reader].

-## Quantifying distributed loads with concentration tensors {#subsec:conc-facs}
+## [Quantifying distributed loads with concentration tensors]{label="subsec:conc-facs"}

 In addition to finding effective properties of potential composites, `hashin_shtrikman_mp` recommends composites that are less prone to failure under extreme loading.
 When loads are not efficiently shared between constituents of the composite, stress concentrations, hot spots, and electrical shorts can develop, eventually leading to material failure.
-By introducing the concept of "concentration tensors\", we can quantify a constituent's contribution to load response and then use constitutive laws to determine how the composite will respond to loads.
+By introducing the concept of "concentration tensors", we can quantify a constituent's contribution to load response and then use constitutive laws to determine how the composite will respond to loads.